suchitj2702/algo-irl-frontend/src/content/blog/fine-tuning-case-study.md

 ---

 ### Experiment 2: Qwen3-Coder-30B (Self-Hosted LoRA)

+[Qwen3-Coder-30B](https://github.com/QwenLM/Qwen3-Coder) is Alibaba Cloud's code-specialized open source language model, released as part of their Qwen3-Coder series in 2025.
+It's a Mixture-of-Experts (MoE) architecture with 30 billion total parameters but only 3 billion active parameters per forward pass, making it more efficient than its size suggests.
+The model supports up to 256K tokens natively (1M with extrapolation) and was trained on 7.5 trillion tokens with a 70% code ratio.
+Qwen3-Coder excels at agentic coding tasks, browser automation, and repository-scale code understanding, with advanced tool-calling capabilities.
+I chose this model to test whether a larger, self-hosted model could outperform API-based alternatives.

 For this experiment, I used **LoRA (Low-Rank Adaptation)**, a parameter-efficient fine-tuning technique.
 Let's break down what each parameter means: